tlagos1/LoRA_IPv6_implementation/README.md

 ## Objetive

-By using RoHC, this implementation will build a table inside the LoRa gateway to map the source IPv6 header to an internal ID which will be used to identify the flow to the end-device.
-If the source device changes any section of the header, the GateWay will send that difference to the end device using the same flow ID.
+By using SCHC, this implementation will build a table inside the LoRa gateway to map the source IPv6 header to an internal ID which will be used to identify the flow to the end-device.
+Any redundant information will be elided for SCHC compression and will be write back in the SCHC decompression.

 ## Components